Education in New York (state): Private universities

 endowment in the country, after Harvard University and the University of Texas System, and is the 6th largest employer in New York State today.

 Two of the nation's five Federal Service Academies are located in New York: the United States Military Academy at West Point and the United States Merchant Marine Academy at Kings Point.

 The Eastman School of Music at the University of Rochester, which consistently ranks as the best music school in the nation.

 New York attracts the most college students from other states, according to statistics that show that among freshmen who leave their home states to attend college, more come to New York than any other state, including California.

 In total, New York State has 307 degree-granting institutions, second in number only to California.
-Among the most notable and highest ranked institutions are:
+Among them are: